UIBK-DPS-DC/Cirrina-UseCases/smart-factory/swf-smart-factory/README.md

 ## Script to start workflows

-To run all workflows and effectively execute the use case the python script [`start_workflows.py`](scripts/start_workflows.py) can be executed as follows:
+To run all workflows and effectively execute the use case the python script [`start_workflows.py`](scripts/start_workflows.py) can be executed:

 ```sh
 python scripts/start_workflows.py
 ```

-Inputs and URLs are currently hardcoded in the script.
+Inputs and URLs are currently hardcoded in the script (TODO create a more general script?).
 Ensure that both the quarkus application and the simulation server are running before executing the script.

 ## Manually interact with the Quarkus application